 Actually, you need both.
 Local code (IECC sections 303.1.4 and 402) requires homes in Cleveland, OH, to be insulated.
 So you don’t have many choices here.
 Crawl space insulation is applied between the wooden joists and crawl space walls.
 Joist insulation is also recommended if the crawl space is vented.

 Encapsulation, on the other hand, is a wall-to-wall solution that ensures moisture and water don’t enter your crawl space and wreak havoc.
 A heavy-duty polyethylene barrier is used in the process.
-Though optional, encapsulation is the perfect antidote for mold, musty odors, dust mites, and gnawing pests.
+Though optional, encapsulation is the perfect antidote for mold and musty odors, and it creates an unattractive environment for dust mites and gnawing pests.

 1) Lower Energy Bills